SiminKoux/OmniPlane-official-implementation/README.md

 # For example
 python main.py --config configs/omni/lab/default.txt
 ```
-If you want to exclude evaluation during the training process, you can comment out the following lines in the `def train()` function:
+If you want to exclude evaluation during the training process, you can set `--N_vis 0` or comment out the following lines in the `def train()` function:
 ```
 if (iteration + 1) in vis_list and args.N_vis != 0:
             PSNRs_test = evaluation(